automationhacks/automationhacks.github.io/_posts/2021-06-25-sdet-career-ladder.md

 ---
-title: career ladder for SDET
+title: Career ladder for SDET
 excerpt:
   "SDET (Or Software dev engineer in Test) is a hybrid between a SW tester and a full fledged Software developer.
 What mental model do I have when it comes to a career ladder for this role,